smg-automotive/api-client-pkg/README.md

 export { ApiClient } from "@smg-automotive/api-client-pkg/__mocks__/index"
 ````

 By default, all the API calls will succeed and return an empty body.
-If you want to reject it or return a specific value
+If you want to return a specific value you can do
-you can do this by setting a spy on the created client:
+this by setting a spy on the created client:

 ````typescript
 import { comparisonClient } from "~/clients/userListingComparison"